 Yo No Sabo Dinero

-Born out of a desire to remove barriers to participation for online audiences, Yo No Sabo was a summer webinar series that brought culturally-responsive financial education directly to users via Zoom and Instagram Live.
-Topics covered included Saving vs Investing, Crypto, and Retirement Planning.
+Born out of a desire to remove barriers to participation for online audiences, Yo No Sabo was a summer webinar series that brought culturally-financial education directly to users via Zoom and IG Live.
+Topics covered included Budget Making, Saving vs Investing, and Understanding Credit Cards

 MNFEI x LIS